• Skip to primary navigation

 1. Apply a stain (optional)

-You can apply a stain on top of the dried paint if you want to give the piece of furniture a polished, antiquated look.
+You can apply a stain on top of the dried paint to give the piece of furniture a polished, antiquated look.

 1. Protect with polyurethane

-It’s a good idea to finish your piece by applying a coat of clear polyurethane to seal and protect the paint.
+It’s a good idea to finish your piece by applying a coat of clear polyurethane to seal and protect the pain is a good idea.

 Wait for the piece to dry completely, and then you can reinstall any knobs or hardware.